Run fastp on the raw fastq files

 Estimating normalization factors

-to calculate trimmed mean of the M-value (TMM) normalization factors for each library.
+We use edgeR to calculate trimmed mean of the M-value (TMM) normalization factors for each library.
+Then we compute the logCPMs usning the TMM scaling factors.
+At this point running plot_density2(lcpms), etc. is recommended.

 # Estimate TMM normalization factors